greymatter-io/helm-charts/observables/README.md

 To install the observables stack:

-1. Determine which namespace you would like to install the stack into, by default it is `observables`.
-If you choose to install into namespace `observables`, you can move onto step 2.
+1. If your Grey Matter fabric installation exists in the `default` namespace, you can move onto step 2.
 Otherwise, make the following change:

-   Change the values for [`ELASTICSEARCH_HOST` and `KAFKA_BOOTSTRAP_SERVERS` here](./custom-values-files/logstash-values.yaml#L45) to `elasticsearch-master-headless.<OBSERVABLES-NAMESPACE>.svc` and `kafka-observables-headless.<OBSERVABLES-NAMESPACE>.svc:9092` respectively, replacing `<OBSERVABLES-NAMESPACE>` with your chosen namespace.

-2. If your Grey Matter fabric installation exists in the `default` namespace, you can move onto step 3.
-Otherwise, make the following change:

    Change the value of the `xds_host` environment variable in `sidecar.envvars` [here](./custom-values-files/kibana-proxy-values.yaml#L10) to `control.<FABRIC-NAMESPACE>.svc`, replacing `<FABRIC-NAMESPACE>` with the namespace that your fabric installation is running.

-3. Are you installing into an EKS environment?
+2. Are you installing into an EKS environment?

    If yes:
-   From the root directory of the helm-charts, fill in your namespace to install from step 1 and run:
+   From the root directory of the helm-charts, fill in your desired namespace to install observables and run (by default it is `observables`):

    ```bash
    make observables EKS=true OBSERVABLES_NAMESPACE=<OBSERVABLES-NAMESPACE>